 Which users have access to the Insights dashboard?

-By default, only the Owner has access to the Insights dashboard.
-If you wish for certain Admins to also be able to access the Insights dashboard, please reach out to Skedda support and we will help you configure this.
+By default, only the Owner and System Admin have access to the Insights dashboard.
+If you wish for certain Booking Admins to also be able to access the Insights dashboard, please reach out to Skedda support and we will help you configure this.

 Is there a test/demo mode?

 Yes!
 We've built in a demo mode that fills your Insights dashboard with gorgeous synthetic data.
-Simply append
+Append

 Note that this is the mode that you see if you haven't yet upgraded to Skedda Pro or above (i.e. you'll see dummy data if you're not at the right plan level).